radiant-rstats/docker-k8s/install/rsm-msba-windows.md

 ## Cleanup

-To remove any locally installed R-packages, press 6 (+ Enter) in the launch menu.
-To remove locally installed Python modules press 7 (+ Enter) in the launch menu.

-> Note: It is also possible initiate the process of removing locally installed packages and settings from within the container.
-Open a terminal in VS Code and type `clean`.
-Then follow the prompts to indicate what needs to be removed.

-You should always stop the `rsm-msba-k8s-intel` docker container using `q` (+ Enter) in the launch menu.
-If you want a full cleanup and reset of the computational environment on your system, however, execute the following commands from a (bash) terminal to (1) remove locally installed R and Python packages, (2) remove all docker images, networks, and (data) volumes, and (3) 'pull' only the docker image you need (e.g., rsm-msba-k8s-intel):
+You should always stop the docker container using `q` (+ Enter) in the launch menu.
+If you want a full cleanup and reset of the computational environment on your system, however, execute the following commands from a (bash) terminal to remove all docker images, networks, and (data) volumes, and _pull_ only the specific docker image you need:

 ```bash
 rm -rf ~/.rsm-msba;